 Prepare your trip to Mallorca with my recommended Lonely Planet Guidebooks

-I don’t know about you, but I love taking cooking classes when I travel.
-I feel that it’s a great way to connect with the locals, find out their stories, and learn traditional recipes that afterwards I can try making at home.
-I have taken cooking classes in Italy, in Guatemala, in Vietnam, and always I have had an amazing experience.
+I don’t know about you, but I love taking food tours when I travel.
+I feel that it’s a great way to connect with the locals, find out their stories, and learn about the local cuisine.
+I have gone on food tours and taken cooking classes in Italy, in Guatemala, in Vietnam, and always I have had an amazing experience.

 Go for a local wine tasting